 - The U.S. Climate Extremes Index (USCEI) for spring was near average.
 On the national-scale, the spatial extent of one-day precipitation extremes ranked as the third highest spring value on record at 60 percent above average.
 On the regional scale, the elements that track the spatial extent of cold daily highs and lows were elevated across the central U.S., one-day precipitation extremes were record and near-record high in the East, while the spatial extent of drought was record high in the West.
 The USCEI is an index that tracks extremes (falling in the upper or lower 10 percent of the record) in temperature, precipitation and drought across the contiguous U.S.

 - Based on REDTI, the contiguous U.S. temperature-related energy demand during spring was 6 percent above average and the 56th highest in the 1895-2014 period of record.

 - Climate Highlights — year-to-date (January – May)

 - The year-to-date average temperature for the contiguous U.S. was 43.2°F, 0.1°F below the 20th century average, ranking near the middle value in the 120-year period of record.
 This was the coldest first five months of any year since 1996.

-- During the first five months of 2014, above-average temperatures were widespread in the West.
-Five states had one of their 10 warmest starts to the year.
-California's January-May temperature of 55.2°F was 5.0°F above the 20th century average, marking the warmest such period for the state.
+- During the first five months of 2014, California's January-May temperature of 55.2°F was 5.0°F above the 20th century average, marking the warmest such period for the state.
 This bested the previous record, set in 1934, by 0.1°F.

 - Below-average January-May temperatures were widespread east of the Rockies.
 Thirteen states, from the Upper Midwest to the Gulf Coast, had year-to-date temperatures that ranked among the 10 coldest on record.
 The largest departures from average occurred across the Great Lakes region.
 No state had five-month temperatures that were record cold.